-10 - Minute Interval Overhauls
+10 -Minute Interval Overhauls

-I've created a ton of blog posts explaining that interval training is very applicable to what we do on the fireground.
+Interval training is very applicable to what we do on the fireground.
 One of the unique components of the program is the 10-minute Interval Overhauls.
 These interval Overhauls are a combination of exercises that challenges the total body, allows me to work on firefighter skills and simulates work on the fireground.
-And they can really "jack-up" your metabolism too!
-You'll discover these Overhauls can more realistically simulate the exhaustions felt on the fireground and rescue scene.
+And they can really "jack-up"

+your metabolism too!
+You'll discover these

+Overhauls can more realistically simulate the exhaustions felt on the fireground and rescue scene.

 You should choose between one of these three Overhauls after each strength training workout.
-There are thousands of options for these

-Overhauls (which I blog about often).
-If you create your own, I would like to know about it so please email me (ZamzowFitness@gmail.com) your ideas.
+There are thousands of options for these Overhauls (which I blog about often).
+If you create your own, write it on the board at your firehouse to share with others.